Laws and institutionsMultilateral conventions relating to arbitration

 Any request for a correction or interpretation of the award must be submitted within 30 days of the party’s receipt of the award (Model Law, article 33, IAA, First Schedule).
 Similar provisions exist in the AA (section 43).
 If the tribunal wishes to make corrections to the award (on its own initiative), it may do so within 30 days of the date of the award (Model Law, article 33, IAA, First Schedule and AA, section 43(3)).Challenge of awards

 How and on what grounds can awards be challenged and set aside?

-- the dispute was not subject to arbitration;
+- the arbitration agreement was not valid;

 How many levels of appeal are there?
 How long does it generally take until a challenge is decided at each level?
 Approximately what costs are incurred at each level?
 How are costs apportioned among the parties?